victorb/cowpen/readme.md

 `cowpen publish ipfs-hash` which adds it to your ipfs-package.json and adds that to IPFS + IPNS

+`cowpen publish` while being in the directory of the package you want to publish.

 ### Where do I find new packages?

 There needs to be a central index for discovery.
 How to build a central index decentralized?
 No idea